 Approach the small town of Melk in Lower Austria from afar, and you soon see its outstanding historical jewel: Melk Abbey (Stift Melk in German) perches on a hill sandwiched between the Danube valley and the old town.

-Benedictine monks run the abbey and have done continuously since their arrival in 1089 in the time of Babenberg rule; the Habsburgs would only appear in the area almost two centuries later.
-So the monastery has experienced a fair bit of history to say the least.
+Benedictine monks run the abbey now and have done continuously since their arrival in 1089 in the time of Babenberg rule; the Habsburgs would only appear in the area almost two centuries later.
+So the location has experienced a fair bit of history to say the least.

 What you see today largely came about through a major Baroque reconstruction in the 1700s, though two towers remain from those Babenberg days.